melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

 ## Transforming JSX and shipping HTML

 I assume that _when_ the jsx function is called, the output is a JSON structure describing the React component tree.
 Yes it does, indeed.
-I logged out what the value of the `renderJSXToHTML` function accepts as an argument.
-It receivs something like the following input JSON structure, i.e. this is what jsx syntax is transformed to by the jsx runtime:
+I logged out what the value of the `renderJSXToHTML`/`renderToString` function accepts as an argument.
+It receives something like the following input JSON structure, i.e. this is what jsx syntax is transformed to by the jsx runtime:

 ```js
 {